How to Start a Finance YouTube Channel (Without Showing Your Face) · Stitchr[Stitchr](/ "Home")

 For a [faceless YouTube channel](/learn/faceless-youtube-channel) in finance, plan for:

-• 8-10 evergreen explainer topics that are genuinely searchable (not just things you find interesting)
+- 8-10 evergreen explainer topics that are genuinely searchable (not just things you find interesting)

-• 5-7 case studies or breakdowns with clear narrative hooks
+- 5-7 case studies or breakdowns with clear narrative hooks

-• 3-5 "decision" videos targeting high-intent search queries
+- 3-5 "decision" videos targeting high-intent search queries

 Use vidIQ or TubeBuddy to check whether the topics have search volume.
 Finance explainers with under 500 monthly searches are not worth producing as standalone videos unless they serve a specific audience retention strategy.

-#Step 5: Build a Production Workflow That Matches Your Publishing Goal
+[\#](#content-step-5-build-a-production-workflow-that-matches-your-publishing-goal "Permalink")Step 5: Build a Production Workflow That Matches Your Publishing Goal

 The most common failure mode for solo creators in finance is underestimating how long research and scripting take.
 A 10-minute finance video requires accurate information.
 Accuracy requires research.
 Research takes time.